|Reviews of Eben Kruge|

 Charles Dickens, age 30

 But what of the man who penned the Carol?
-What was Charles dickens like—the writer, husband, father, businessman, social reformer, and friend?
+What of Charles Dickens himself—the writer, husband, father, friend, businessman, and social reformer?
 What events and circumstances framed his past and present when he sat down to write the classic fable?

 |Catherine Dickens, age 28|

-Weaving together well-known and little known facts about Dickens, including the trip he took to America in 1842 accompanied by his wife Catherine, and the secret he took to his grave, "Eben Kruge" invites the reader into the life and mind of Dickens to experience what "quite possibly" could have triggered his imagination to write the most beloved and timeless of all Christmas stories.
+Weaving together well-known and little known facts about Dickens, including his trip to America in 1842 accompanied by his wife Catherine, and the secret he took to his grave, "Eben Kruge" invites the reader into the life and mind of Dickens to experience what "quite possibly" could have triggered his imagination to conceive of the most beloved and timeless of all Christmas stories.

 |Dickens Museum on Doughty St., London|